In spite of your best efforts, hair will inevitably fall into your shower drain.

 A Little Precaution

 Being more conscious of how much hair you shed is the best approach to prevent a major hair clog in your shower drain.
-Although it is normal and inevitable to lose your gorgeous locks, not all of it needs to be flushed down the toilet.
+Although it is normal and inevitable to lose your gorgeous locks, not all of them need to be flushed down the toilet.

 Here are some easy methods for keeping hair out of your drain: